-1.3.2 Masters must provide a valid UIPM International License during official registration and not later than official technical meeting in order to be considered for Masters Pentathlon events...
+7.1.3.2 Masters must provide a valid UIPM International License during official registration and not later than official technical meeting in order to be considered for Masters fencing, riding (show jumping) and a combination of shooting and running (Laser Run).
+UIPM Masters Tetrathlon consists of the same disciplines without riding (show jumping).

+Pentathlon events...